Introduction

 Preparing for Emergencies

-Feel encouraged to apply these step-by-step techniques next time you’re faced with a slow drain or rising toilet water level.
-Remember, staying informed about your options ensures that when faced with plumbing challenges, you’re well-equipped both in tools and in know-how.
+Feel ready to try these techniques the next time you face a slow drain or a rising toilet water level.
+Knowing your options helps you prepare for plumbing challenges with the right tools and skills.